yfeng46/SongAnalytics/README.md

 **Epic 1**: Data Preparation
 There are several datasets available online about songs and their popularity measured by Billboard rankings.

+* **Backlog**
   * Story 1: Merge databases (4 point)
-  * Backlog
     * Online datasets searching
     * Merge several datasets to include more features of songs that will be needed for modeling

   * Story 2: EDA (2 point)
-  * Backlog
     * Explore the potential variables that could be used to better predict the songs' popularities
+    * Perform necessary variables transformation

 **Epic 2**: Modeling
 Build the predicting models such as linear regression, neural networks and etc. Choose the optimal model by the ML metrics.

+* **Backlog**
   * Story 1: Build initial models (4 points)
-  * Backlog
     * Build several predicting models with features from the first epic.
     * Use common ML metrics and test dataset to choose the final model.

   * Story 3: Model review with QA partner (4 points)
-  * Backlog
     * Review the model with QA partner based on the machine learning criteria as well as the user satisfaction
     * Move both datasets and model to AWS server

 **Epic 3**: Web App Building
 Build the web app to enable users access the model through web interface.

+* **Backlog**
   * Story 1: UI design of the web app (8 points)
-  * Backlog
     * Depends on the functionality of the model, the web app should have reasonable user input and output design

+* **Icebox**
   * Story 2: Beautify (8 points)
-  * Icebox
     * Beautify the web app if time permits

+## Plan for Two Weeks
+* Finish the epic 1 and start the initial modeling.

 ## Repo structure